 (3) If the office institutes the action in the name of the claimant or the claimant's personal representative and the recovery is in excess of the amount of compensation paid to the claimant and costs incurred by the office in pursuit of the action, the excess must be paid to the claimant.

 (4) If a judgment or recovery includes both damages for bodily injury or death for which the office has paid compensation under this part and damages for which the office has not paid compensation, then the office's subrogation interest applies only to that proportion of the judgment or recovery for which it has paid compensation.
 In a civil action in a court of this state arising out of criminally injurious conduct, the judge, on timely motion, shall direct the jury to return a special verdict indicating separately the amounts of the various items of damages awarded.
 A claimant may not make recoveries against the offender or collateral source in such a way as to avoid and preclude the office from receiving its proper subrogation share as provided in this section.
 The office shall release its lien provided for in subsection (1) upon receipt of its subrogation share.
-(Terminates June 30, 2021--sec.
-27, Ch.
-285, L. 2015; sec.
-1, Ch.
-292, L. 2015.)
+(Terminates June 30, 2027--secs.
+1, 2, 3, Ch.
+139, L. 2021.)